cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/jira-cloud-migration.md

 > **⚠️** This migration guide is not applicable if your organization uses **Jira Server** or **Jira Data Center**.

-> **⚠️** The Integration Builder is currently in Open Beta status.
-We do not recommend that all users migrate to the Integration Builder at this time.
-We recommend that you migrate to the Integration Builder if our current generally-available Jira integration does not meet your needs.

 {{% /pageinfo %}}

 ## Overview